-During the fail 2002 drawdown, the weir will be installed and monitoring sites and/or transects will be identified by members of the mussel team Canal Drawdown Procedure Except for this fall, the headgates at No. 3 overflow will be closed New bullet should be added stating that the No. 2 overflow remains closed throughout the fall drawdown (Note: once gate has been tested during spring drawdown on need to open during fall drawdown unless required to facilitate maintenance activities) Since the water continued to drain from the canals during the March 2002 drawdown, the agencies agree that the No. 1 overflow needs to be opened first.
-Once maintenance activities have been conducted, such as examining the louvers, debris removal, and scheduled maintenance activities, the overflow should be closed, allowing water back into the second level canal as soon as possible.
-Although the license order states that minimum flows must be maintained, all agreed this was impossible but would like language in the plan indicating that a feasible attempt will be made to keep some water flowing during drawdowns in the three canals around scheduled maintenance activities.
-Include that heavy machinery will only be added when necessary Canal Monitoring Agencies reinforced that the plan should mention monitoring mussels every 2-3 years for 12 years agencies would like the plan to include a monitoring schedule the schedule canals.
-Transect selection will meet the requirements of "adaptive cluster sampling" which will allow the plan to meet multiple objectives including: 1) identification of rare mussels and 2) density determinations of resident mussels. transects will not be placed every 100 feet, placement needs to be based on where mussels are concentrated HG&E should hire so - Holyoke Meeting Notes June 27, 2002 2. the the entitle to reverside station) During the fall 2002 drawdown, the weir will be installed and monitoring sites and/or transects will be identified by members of the mussel team b) Canal Drawdown Procedure Except for this fall, the headgates at No. 3 overflow will be closed New bullet should be added stating that the No. 2 overflow remains closed throughout the fall drawdown (Note: once gate has been tested during spring drawdown on need to open during fall drawdown unless required to facilitate maintenance activities) Since the water continued to drain from the canals during the March 2002 drawdown, the agencies agree that the No. 1 overflow needs to be opened first.
-Once maintenance activities have been conducted, such as examining the louvers, debris removal, and scheduled maintenance activities, the overflow should be closed, allowing water back into the second level canal as soon as possible Although the license order states that minimum flows must be maintained, all agreed this was impossible but would like language in the plan indicating that a feasible attempt will be made to keep some water flowing during drawdowns in the three canals around scheduled maintenance activities.
-Include that heavy machinery will only be added when necessary c) Canal Monitoring Agencies reinforced that the plan should mention monitoring mussels every 2-3 years for 12 years agencies would like the plan to include a monitoring schedule the schedule canasy "amended as operation continues" During the fall drawdown, transects will be sited in the first and second level canals. transects will not be placed every 100 feet, placement needs to be based on where mussels are concentrated HG&E should hir somoone (names of several grad students were mentioned) to assist with transect placement as well as conduct the survey Include a map in the plan showing where the transects used to be and where the proposed transects will be located Agencies would like to see more in the plan diametrize the proposed transection.
-Include a map in the plan showing where the transects used to be and where the proposed transects will be located Agencies would like to see more in the plan diamasing the map is
+During the fall 2002 drawdown, the weir will be installed and monitoring sites and/or transects will be identified by members of the mussel team b) Canal Drawdown Procedure

+- Except for this fall, the headgates at No. 3 overflow will be closed - New bullet should be added stating that the No. 2 overflow remains closed throughout the fall drawdown (Note: once gate has been tested during spring drawdown no need to open during fall drawdown unless required to facilitate maintenance activities) - Since the water continued to drain from the canals during the March 2002 drawdown, the agencies agree that the No. I overflow needs to be opened first.
+Once maintenance activities have been conducted, such as examining the louvers, debris removal, and scheduled maintenance activities, the overflow should be closed, allowing water back into the second level canal as soon as possible - Although the license order states that minimum flows must be maintained, all agreed this was impossible but would like language in the plan indicating that a feasible attempt will be made to keep some water flowing during drawdowns in the three canals around scheduled maintenance activities. - Include that heavy machinery will only be added when necessary c) Canal Monitoring

-Holyoke Meeting Notes June 27, 2002 3
+- Agencies reinforced that the plan should mention monitoring mussels every 2-3 years for 12 years - agencies would like the plan to include a monitoring schedule - the schedule can say "amended as operation continues" - During the fall drawdown, transects will be sited in the first and second level canals.
+Transect selection will meet the requirements of "adaptive cluster sampling" which will allow the plan to meet multiple objectives including: 1) identification of rare mussels and 2) density determinations of resident mussels. - transects will not be placed every 100 feet, placement needs to be based on where mussels are concentrated - HG&E should hire someone (names of several grad students were mentioned) to assist with transect placement as well as conduct the survey - Most transects should be located in the first level canal, however there are two areas in the second level canal where transects should be located (in pooled area near discharge of Boatlock station and near the entrance to Riverside Station) - Include a map in the plan showing where the transects used to be and where the proposed transects will be located - Agencies would like to see more in the plan discussing the necessity and frequency of drawdowns d) River Monitoring

-- d) River Monitoring - Mussels sampling in the river should be conducted differently than in the past - 1.
+- Mussels sampling in the river should be conducted differently than in the past - 1.
 In the past, divers would bring up mussels from the river bottom to be identified - 2.
 Divers should instead be trained to look for glochodia when mussels are displaying.
 Rare mussels and common mussels display differently - 3.
 Transects should be set up to look for species, then when rare mussels are found, conduct cluster surveys